Stergios-Konstantinidis/DMML2022_Nestle/README.md

 + Naive Bayes
 + BERT

-Those methods were quite interesting to explore with Logistic Regression staying on the top of our ranking when used with the folowing parameters: solver='lbfgs', cv=10, max_iter=500, random_state = 50 no split
+Those methods were quite interesting to explore with Logistic Regression staying on the top of our ranking when used with the following parameters: solver='lbfgs', cv=10, max_iter=500, random_state = 50 no split

 As the BERT model took up to 11 hours to calculate, you can find our [saved_weights.pt here](https://filesender.switch.ch/filesender2/?s=download&token=55519e08-cd9a-4d32-b221-397a3bf34e2c)